 Need more?
-Here are five reasons the customer service (CS) is everyone’s job, and the sooner you see it that way, the more prosperous you’ll be.
+Here are five reasons the customer service is everyone’s job, and the sooner you see it that way, the more prosperous you’ll be.

 - Customer retention is FAR less expensive than new customer acquisition.
 Referrals also cost you almost nothing in terms of marketing and advertising.

 - Great customer service makes your brand less vulnerable to attack.
-Word travels fast these days and one bad review can cause problems for the business who hasn’t built up a strong public CS reputation.
+Word travels fast these days and one bad review can cause problems for the business who hasn’t built up a strong public customer service reputation.
 On the other hand, a focus on great CS over time builds you a wall of support from customers who have your back.

 - Companies that treat their customers well usually treat their employees well.
 Less turnover = higher efficiencies, healthier work environments, and better profitability.

 - Integrity always wins out.
 Companies that stand by their promises, even at great expense, will ultimately last and prosper.
 Customers can usually buy from an array of different vendors and price isn’t always the deciding factor.
 Customer conscience is a thing!

 - It’s the perfect focus around which to mobilize your company.
 Maybe you’d like to go home at night with more than just a paycheck for your labor.
 Maybe it’s your desire to work alongside fulfilled, happy people.
 A sharp focus on customer service can provide the proverbial “place to stand” that is much more satisfying in the end than money in the bank.